snowplow/data-models/README.md

 ## Using SQL-runner

-### Snowplow insights
+### Snowplow BDP

-Snowplow Insights customers can configure jobs for SQL-runner in production via configuration files.
-[See our docs site for details on doing so](https://docs.snowplowanalytics.com/docs/modeling-your-data/configuring-and-running-data-models-via-snowplow-insights/).
+Snowplow BDP customers can configure jobs for SQL-runner in production via configuration files.
+[See our docs site for details on doing so](https://docs.snowplowanalytics.com/docs/modeling-your-data/configuring-and-running-data-models-via-snowplow-bdp/).
 The `configs/datamodeling.json` file in each model is an example configuration for the standard model.
-The `configs/example_with_custom.json` file is an example configuration with a customisation.
+The `configs/example_with_custom.json` file is an example configuration with a customization.

 ### Open Source